 Launched in 2014, the company’s first product was the OnePlus One smartphone.
 There have been more than a dozen iterations since then, including the most recent OnePlus 8.
 The outfit also sells the Bullets Wireless earphones and has ventured into the smart TVs market recently with the OnePlus TV.

 OnePlus Watch is OnePlus’ first attempt at a smartwatch

 The Chinese company falls under the BKK Electronics umbrella.
 Oppo, Realme and Vivo are also in this club.
 All of them have recently launched smartwatches and in some cases fitness trackers, too.

 Rumors of a smartwatch from OnePlus date back to more than four years ago.
 However, nothing ever materialized.
 Granted, there’s no shortage of wearables to choose from, but these do not directly support the OnePlus ecosystem of devices.
 Many users have been requesting this type of product for a while now.

-OnePlus CEO Peta Lau said in a recent interview with Input (via Tom’s Guide), that the company is working with Google and just such a watch.
+According to OnePlus CEO Peta Lau, the company has worked with Google on just such a watch.
 Lau said that they want to create a wearable that works well with its other products, so something with smart integration.

 “What we’re trying to do is work with Google to try to improve the connectivity between the Wear OS ecosystem, Android TV, and Android smartphones to create this ability for better device interoperability across the ecosystems,” Lau said a couple of months ago.